braz/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.insertOne({name: 'Aurora', gender: 'f', weight: 450})

 The above line is executing `insert` against the `unicorns` collection, passing it a single document.
-Internally MongoDB uses a binary serialized JSON format called BSON.
+Internally MongoDB uses a binary serialized JSON format called BSON (you can find more details [in the BSON specification](https://bsonspec.org/)).
 Externally, this means that we use JSON a lot, as is the case with our parameters.
 If we execute `db.getCollectionNames()` now, we'll see a `unicorns` collection.

 You can now use the `find` command against `unicorns` to return a list of documents: